xdNecron/TSVFilter/README.md

 <!-- Obrazek prvni stranky -->
 ![First page screenshot](https://imgur.com/0ynJCvZ.png)

-> At the bottom of the window is a tooltip screen with basic information about certain elements when you hover your cursor on them.
+> At the bottom of the window is a tooltip screen with basic information about certain elements when you hover your cursor over them.

 Begin with giving the script a source file.
 Click ***Open file*** and then choose the desired TSV file.
 The file will be displayed in the outlined window for you to check if it's the correct one.

 The ***Next*** button should be unlocked now.
-After clicking you will be taken to configuration menu.
+After clicking it you will be taken to configuration menu.
 Here you can choose different methods of filtering based on a column in the data table.

-Each column has its own small menu with a check box and two entry boxes (except for UPDOWN menu).
+Each column has its own small menu with a check box and two entry boxes (except for UPDOWN menu - it has a dropdown menu with two options).
 In those you may insert the desired tolerances.

 ![Config menu screenshot](https://imgur.com/wAAMACj.png)